hpacheco/ses/labs/Lab1.md

 ```
 </details>

 In the working version of Clang 15 (see the [documentation](https://releases.llvm.org/15.0.0/tools/clang/docs/DataFlowSanitizer.html)), there is however an experimental LLVM feature `-dfsan-conditional-callbacks` that adds conditional branch analysis support to DataFlowSanitizer.
-We can try a similar patch to LLVM that is pre-bundled in this [repository](https://github.com/mcopik/clang-dfsan).
+We can try a similar patch to LLVM that is pre-bundled in this [repository](https://github.com/mcopik/clang-dfsan) and described in this [post](https://mcopik.github.io/blog/2020/dataflow/).

 Change into the [vm](../vm) folder and run `make run-dfsan`.
 It will launch a shell inside a new docker container for the built docker image.
 Your home folder will be shared with the container.